19,123 cases, 691 dead, 511 hospitalized in NC; 9 cases, 1 active in Watauga

 Tonight

-Showers and thundershowers this evening, then cloudy with rain likely overnight.
-Low around 55F.
+Showers and thundershowers this evening will give way to steady rain overnight.
+Low 56F.
 Winds ESE at 5 to 10 mph.
 Chance of rain 100%.
 1 to 2 inches of rain expected.
 Locally heavier rainfall possible.

+This graph depicts the number of positive COVID-19 cases reported by date of collection, according to the North Carolina Department of Health and Human Services as of May 18.
+The last two weeks could be incomplete due to test results that have yet to be confirmed.

+This graph depicts the number of positive COVID-19 cases reported by date of collection, according to the North Carolina Department of Health and Human Services as of May 18.
+The last two weeks could be incomplete due to test results that have yet to be confirmed.

 Resident Cases